-Other researchers have addressed the use of programming language constructs to realize adaptable behavior.
-For example, JDrums [16] and MetaJava [17] introduce a method for supporting dynamic update of Java programs; however, both require modifications to the JVM.
-Our "weaving" of adaptive code with the base application is reminiscent of aspect-oriented programming [9].
-Although many projects in the AOP community address compile-time weaving [18], a growing number of projects focus on runtime composition [19, 20].
+The second category includes projects that use aspect-oriented programming [9] to weave adaptive code into functional code.
+Although many projects in the AOP community address compile-time weaving [24], a growing number of projects focus on run-time composition [25-30].
 By defining a reflection-based component model, Adaptive Java also supports run-time reconfiguration but is not restricted to the AOP model, which requires identification of predefined "pointcuts" at compile time.
-A related concept is composition filters [21], which provide a mechanism for disentangling the cross-cutting concerns of a software system.
-Besides filters, however, Adaptive Java can be applied to components that interact in arbitrary ways.
+A related concept is composition filters [31], which provide a mechanism for disentangling the cross-cutting concerns of a software system.
+This system declares filters that intercept messages received and sent by objects.
+As such, messages can be massaged and checked before they are delivered to an object, separating aspects, such as security authentication or bounds checking, from the objects that send and receive these messages.
+Adaptive Java's approach to composition using encapsulation could be used to instantiate a message filtering design where components are extended and invocations added such that a call to an invocation would be filtered through subsequent encapsulation layers.
+However, such a design would not have the source code expressiveness provided by the declarative specification language in composition filters.

-The PCL project [22] also focuses on language support for run-time adaptability and is perhaps most closely related to our work.
-PCL is intended for use directly by applications.
+The third category of related work includes projects that, like Adaptive Java, extend the Java syntax and provide new constructs to allow developers to write adaptable applications more expressively.
+Examples include PCL [32], Open Java [33], R-Java [22], and Handi-Wrap [34].
+Open Java provides an approach supporting customized compilers that define new compile-time MOPs [35].
+For example, to support writing expressive programs that use a set of design patterns, Open Java enables a developer to build a customized compiler that understands the new syntax.
+The PCL project [32] also focuses on language support for run-time adaptability.
 Our concept of "wrapping" classes with base components is similar to the use of Adaptors used in PCL.
 However, modification of the base class in PCL appears to be limited to changing variable values, whereas Adaptive Java transmutations can modify arbitrary structures or subcomponents.
 Moreover, by combining encapsulation with metafication, Adaptive Java can be used to realize adaptations in multiple meta-levels.

-7 Conclusions and Future Directions
+7. Conclusions and Future Directions

 In this work, we investigated the use of of Adaptive Java to support run time adaptation in iPAQ handheld computers used as audio "communicators."
 Our study focused on an adaptable component called the MetaSocket.
-While we have discussed the use of MetaSockets previously [23], this paper is the first to describe the internal architecture and operation of MetaSockets.
-Specifically, we described in detail how adaptive behavior is implemented and how MetaSockets interact with other adaptive components, including decision makers and event mediators.
+We described in detail how adaptive behavior is implemented and how MetaSockets interact with other adaptive components, including decision makers and event mediators.
 Results from experiments on a mobile computing testbed demonstrate the effectiveness of these methods in responding to dynamic wireless channel conditions.
 It is our hope that the details of this design, combined with the case study, will be useful to other researchers and developers who are interested in language-supported, run-time adaptability for distributed object-oriented systems.